mParticle HTTP Integration

 Session Start

-When an mParticle defined session starts a custom event is sent to Sailthru as a custom event named mp_session_start.
-Session start events can be used as entry point for a Lifecycle Optimizer flow in Sailthru or add users to a list.
-NOTE: This is not the same as a Sailthru session that tracks pageviews, and is not available in Audience Builder.
-Sailthru will process mParticle session start events with an event name called mp_session_start.
-Take action in Lifecycle Optimizer
+When an mParticle defined session starts a custom event is sent as a custom event named mp_session_start.
+Session start events can be used as entry point for a Lifecycle Optimizer flow or add users to a list.

 Session End

-When an mParticle defined session starts a custom event is sent to Sailthru as a custom event named mp_session_end.
-Session start events can be used as entry point for a Lifecycle Optimizer flow in Sailthru or add users to a list.
-NOTE: This is not the same as a Sailthru session that tracks pageviews, and is not available in Audience Builder.
+When an mParticle defined session ends a custom event named mp_session_end is sent.
+Session end events can be used as entry point for a Lifecycle Optimizer flow or to add users to a list.

 Using mParticle Custom Events to start a Lifecycle Optimizer flow.